25 Years Erasing the Structural Monopolies of Corporate Defense Communication.

 I'm the principal of Oliver & Ginger, and I've worked in plaintiff litigation communications for twenty-five years.
 Before that, I was a reporter at Dow Jones — I know what it takes to get a story placed, because I spent years deciding whether to place one.
 That's not a credential you can hire.
 It's a perspective you either have or you don't.

-I built a plaintiff-side communications operation specifically to counter what the defense bar deploys against you: firms like Kirkland & Ellis on the legal side, and communications shops like FTI Consulting, Sitrick and Company, Brunswick Group, and TrailRunner International, that run sophisticated operations built to isolate your clients and control the story.
+I built a plaintiff-side communications operation specifically to counter what the defense bar deploys against you — the AmLaw 100 litigation teams and national crisis-PR shops that run sophisticated operations built to isolate your clients and control the story before you ever see a complaint filed.

 Billion-dollar companies don't just fight lawsuits — they retain sophisticated communications operations built to shape public perception before your complaint is ever filed.
-This is the apparatus routinely deployed against plaintiff attorneys in mass tort, MDL, class action, and catastrophic injury cases: firms like Kirkland & Ellis building the legal defense narrative, FTI Consulting running the war room, Sitrick and Company managing the public record, Brunswick Group handling the financial press, TrailRunner International moving the political and regulatory landscape.
+This is the apparatus routinely deployed against plaintiff attorneys in mass tort, MDL, class action, and catastrophic injury cases: AmLaw 100 firms building the legal defense narrative, national crisis-PR shops managing the public record, handling the financial press, and moving the political and regulatory landscape.

 I built a plaintiff-side operation specifically to counter what that apparatus does.